Technology for Teaching & Learning

 Zoom Security

-In order to avoid “Zoom bombing,” it will be important to use one or more of Zoom’s security settings.
+In order to avoid unauthorized visitors into your Zoom meetings, it is important to use one or more of Zoom’s security settings.
 Visit ufl.zoom.us/, sign in, and then click on Settings in the left-hand navigation.
 Options include enabling waiting rooms, setting meeting ID requirements, and restricting meetings to authenticated users.

 • If you will record the session, notify session participants that the meeting will be recorded

-• Let students know that it’s an honor code violation to share the link video recording link to people outside of your course
+• Let students know that it’s an honor code violation to share the link video recording link to people outside of your course.

 Visit the UFIT resource: Keep Zoom Secure site, for more recommendations and how-to information.
 The UF Computing Help Desk is also ready to assist with your video conferencing questions.